worksome/foggy/README.md

 The replacer rule replaces a column with the given value.
 It's a simple rule for when you just want all entries to have the same value.
-A great use-case is for setting all passwords to the same value, so when using the scrubbed database, you can log in on all user's with the same password.
+A great use-case is for setting all passwords to the same value, so when using the scrubbed database, you can log in on all users with the same password.
 In the following example we replace all passwords with `secret`, but a hashed edition of it.